reanimate-school/2024-reanimate.school/content/_index.md

 Despite becoming mainstream and some recent, popular books, retro gaming remains under-studied in academia and existing research rarely enters mass media.

+# How?

+Please send an e-mail to reanimate.school@proton.me with a (short) bio.
+(200 words max) and possibly 1-2 sentences about your interests.

 # How much?

 TBA